Education

 The National Technical University of Athens is Greece's historic technical university and the country's top computer-science school.
 It has a particularly strong tradition in electrical engineering, computer engineering and applied mathematics.

-The work on financial language and anomaly prediction connected natural language processing, structured records and statistical pattern detection.
-It reflected an early interest in using machine learning to identify structure in complex operational data.
+My project work around financial language and anomaly prediction connected natural language processing, structured records and statistical pattern detection.
+It was an early version of a question I kept returning to: how machine learning can identify useful structure in complex operational data.

 Academic Work